Cirrhosis: Ascites

-Salt restriction is often necessary, as cirrhosis leads to accumulation of salt (sodium retention).
+Salt restriction is often necessary, as cirrhosis leads to the accumulation of salt (sodium retention).
 Diuretics may be necessary to suppress ascites.
 Diuretic options for inpatient treatment include aldosterone antagonists (spironolactone) and loop diuretics.
-Aldosterone antagonists are preferred for people who can take oral medications and are not in need of an urgent volume reduction.
+Aldosterone antagonists are preferred for people who can take oral medications and do not need an urgent volume reduction.
 Loop diuretics can be added as additional therapy.

-Where salt restriction and the use of diuretics are ineffective then paracentesis may be the preferred option.
+Where salt restriction and the use of diuretics are ineffective, then paracentesis may be the preferred option.
 This procedure requires the insertion of a plastic tube into the peritoneal cavity.
 Human serum albumin solution is usually given to prevent complications from the rapid volume reduction.
 In addition to being more rapid than diuretics, 4–5 liters of paracentesis is more successful in comparison to diuretic therapy.

 Esophageal and gastric variceal bleeding

-For portal hypertension, nonselective beta blockers such as propranolol or nadolol are commonly used to lower blood pressure over the portal system.
+For portal hypertension, nonselective beta blockers, such as propranolol or nadolol, are commonly used to lower blood pressure over the portal system.
 In severe complications from portal hypertension, transjugular intrahepatic portosystemic shunting (TIPS) is occasionally indicated to relieve pressure on the portal vein.
 As this shunting can worsen hepatic encephalopathy, it is reserved for those patients at low risk of encephalopathy.
 TIPS is generally regarded only as a bridge to liver transplantation or as a palliative measure.
 Balloon-occluded retrograde transvenous obliteration can be used to treat gastric variceal bleeding.

 Gastroscopy (endoscopic examination of the esophagus, stomach, and duodenum) is performed in cases of established cirrhosis.
-If esophageal varices are found, prophylactic local therapy may be applied such as sclerotherapy or banding, and beta blockers may be used.
+If esophageal varices are found, prophylactic local therapy may be applied, such as sclerotherapy or banding, and beta blockers may be used.